 IMPORTANT UPDATE ON COVID-19

-August 4, 2020: In light of developments surrounding COVID-19 pandemic, and for the health and safety of our patrons and staff, we are abiding by the CDC's recommendations of canceling gatherings for the next several weeks.
-See UMass Amherst's Fall 2020 reopening plan here.
+SEPTEMBER 7, 2020: In light of developments surrounding COVID-19 pandemic, and for the health and safety of our patrons and staff, we are abiding by the CDC's recommendations of canceling gatherings for the next several weeks.
+See UMass Amherst's Coronavirus Response here.

 The Center for Knowledge Communication urges everybody to practice social distancing measures.